 George Edwards III

-G eorge Edwards III is a founder and managing partner at Edwards Sutarwalla PLLC, with offices in Houston and Austin.
+G eorge Edwards III is a founder and managing partner at Edwards Sutarwalla PLLC, with offices in Houston.

 - B.A., Chemistry, Rice University, May 2003

 - Juris Doctorate, Howard University, May 2006